-- the project can be adequately funded from available current revenues and fund balances; - the project can be completed in an acceptable timeframe given the available revenues; - additional debt levels could adversely affect the County's credit rating or repayment sources; or - market conditions are unstable or suggest difficulties in marketing a debt.
+- a) The project can be adequately funded from available current revenues and fund balances. - b) The project can be completed in an acceptable timeframe given the available revenues. - c) Additional debt levels could adversely affect the County's credit rating or repayment sources. - d) Market conditions are unstable or suggest difficulties in marketing a debt. - e) Others factors unique to the project.